djbckr/godb/doc/docs/transaction.md

 the client must decide what to do.

 If a commit is issued but there is no active transaction, nothing happens.

+## Notes ##
+You may provide several transaction control headers in one call to avoid round-trip calls to the server.
+The most common combinations would be `Trx-Rollback` and `Trx-Commit`.
+Say you are updating 100 rows in a table.
+You can issue a single call of SQL: `UPDATE my_table SET my_column = :v1 WHERE pk_column = :v2`.
+By using 100 data elements of :v1 and :v2, GoDB will execute that statement 100 times.
+If there is an error, GoDB will rollback the transaction and report which iteration and value caused the problem.
+If all 100 rows are updated, GoDB will commit the transaction and return a code of 0 with a success message.
+It is not neccessary to provide a `Trx-Start` header, as an UPDATE statement automatically starts a transaction for you.
+However, if you wish to have a SERIALIZABE transaction, you must provide the header.